 Digital asset management is a comprehensive file storage solution.
 DAM provides a central location to store assets safely.
 InDesign connects to Canto and gives users a connection to open images from their media library in InDesign.
 This integration is vital for businesses who use InDesign and cloud storage systems.

-InDesign and Illustrator clearly excel in project-creation, and as the dynamics of a venture change, the choice between the two will as well.
-Understand the subtle differences of them to create strong projects.
+The dynamics of a venture evolve, and the choice between these software will change as well.
+Understand their subtle differences to create strong projects.